Updated April 15, 2023

 - Linux: home folder

-The SDK components require a working version of the Sun Java from Oracle.
-If you don’t have Java installed it and if you can’t do that I am sorry I cannot go back to the roots.
+The SDK components require a working version of Sun Java from Oracle.
+If you don’t have Java installed and can’t do that, I am sorry I cannot return to the roots.
 You are not ready for this.
-To run a command from the terminal or command line the PATH variable in your computer’s OS is necessary.
-You would not be able to set the PATH in the autoexec.bat file or autoexec.nt file, thus you need to update your system to add the full path to the Android SDK tools and folders in the edit box, separated by a semi-colon.
-Now you just have to save the file and reboot your computer.
-The file has been installed.
+To run a command from the terminal or command line, the PATH variable in your computer’s OS is necessary.
+You could not set the PATH in the autoexec.bat file or autoexec.nt file, thus, you need to update your system to add the full path to the Android SDK tools and folders in the edit box, separated by a semi-colon.
+Now you have to save the file and reboot your computer.
+You have installed the file.

-Before we jumped into the android developers for beginners design and interface and the long list of heavy doses, let’s make sure that you have got your rudimentary things ready to play to the next level.
-In a more simpler manner let me tell you,
+Before we jump into the Android developers for beginners’ design and interface and the long list of heavy doses, let’s ensure you have your rudimentary things ready to play to the next level.
+More straightforwardly, let me tell you,

 - Download Android Studio

 - Download the latest SDK tools and platforms using the SDK Manager

 Creating the Project